Akshay5623/Final-Project/README.md

 Some of the future improvements I would like to make to the application include:

-* To fix the issues regarding running the application via a Docker swarm.
+* To fix the issues regarding running the application via a Docker swarm which would allow for easier rolling updates.

-* To improve the aesthetics of the application.
+* To improve the aesthetics of the application as it is currently a very basic looking application.

-* To add a fantasy basketball section to the application which would change the relationship between the two entities to a many-to-many relationship to reflect a fantasy sports app.
+* To add a fantasy basketball section to the application which would change the relationship between the two entities to a many-to-many relationship to reflect a fantasy sports app rather than just a draft

-* To add more features to the application.
+* To add more features to the application e.g. the ability for users to create accounts.

 ## Author

 Akshay Patel